Wiznet/RP2040-HAT-MINING-C/examples/duino_coin/README.md

 ![][link-duino_coin_hash_process]

-7. Also, the web site dashboard will show mining status (*Sometimes it takes more than 5 minutes for mining to be applied to the web.)
+7. Also, the web site dashboard will show mining status
+ - Sometimes it takes more than 5 minutes for mining to be applied to the web
+ - [GOOD share #N: ...]: Success Mining
+ - [BAD share #N: ... >>BAD,Incorrect difficulty]: Adjust difficulty from server. normal operation soon.
+ - [BAD share #N: ... >>BAD,Incorrect result]: Failed calulate.

 ![][link-duino_coin_web_process]